 The DHMP Consumer Advisory Committee is a group of DHMP staff, members and other community health workers who meet regularly to talk about the DHMP Plan.
 When you join the DHMP Consumer Advisory Committee, you help us change DHMP for the better.
 Do you want to help make your health plan better?
 Do you have some ideas about how DHMP should change?
 Or do you just want to share your experiences with DHMP staff?
 We want to hear everything you have to say.
-Please call Health Plan Services at 303-602-2100 to be part of the DHMP Consumer Advisory Committee.
+In addition, within our website we ask for your feedback on member materials that are sent to you.
+Please follow the link and provide us with your feedback at denverhealthmedicalplan.org/child-health-plan-plus-connect-us or call Health Plan Services at 303-602-2100 if you wish to be part of the DHMP Consumer Advisory Committee.